A. M. Klein: Klein as a public figure

 Aside from his writing, Klein was also an important member of the Montreal Jewish community during his lifetime.
-By profession he was a lawyer, and spent many years as a consultant and speech writer for Samuel Bronfman, owner of the Seagram distillery.
+By profession, he was a lawyer and spent many years as a consultant and speechwriter for Samuel Bronfman, owner of the Seagram distillery.
 He was editor of the Canadian Jewish Chronicle from 1932 until 1955, a periodical to which he also contributed articles on such subjects as the rise of Nazism in Germany, the social position of Jews in Canada, and the founding of the state of Israel in 1948.
 In 1949, Klein ran unsuccessfully for the Canadian Parliament as a member of the Co-operative Commonwealth Federation.
 Increasing mental illness in the following years led to a suicide attempt and hospitalisation in 1952.
-In 1956, he was awarded the Lorne Pierce Medal by the Royal Society of Canada, but by then he had lapsed into the mysterious silence that saw him give up writing altogether and become a recluse in his home in Montreal's Outremont district, until his death in 1972.
+In 1956, he was awarded the Lorne Pierce Medal by the Royal Society of Canada, but by then he had a complete mental breakdown.
+He lapsed into the mysterious silence that saw him give up writing altogether and become a recluse in his home in Montreal's Outremont district, until his death in 1972.